Southeast Kansas man dies in two-vehicle crash in Elk County

 WICHITA, Kan.
-(KSNW) — A Howard, Kansas, man has died in a car crash in Elk County on Thursday.
+(KSNW) — A Howard man died in a car crash in Elk County on Thursday.

-The Kansas Highway Patrol (KHP) Crash Log says Randy Julian, 69, was driving a 2006 Hummer south on Kansas Highway 99, when he crossed the centerline into the northbound lane.
+The Kansas Highway Patrol says Randy Julian, 69, was driving a 2006 Hummer south on Kansas Highway 99, when he crossed the centerline into the northbound lane.

 Another vehicle, a 2019 Ford F350 pickup, was driving north and steered right in an attempt to avoid a crash.